-One good thing came out of the pet food recall three years ago – it urged manufacturers and regulatory bodies to pay more attention to the ingredients that go into products.
+One good thing comes out of pet food recalls – they urge manufacturers and regulatory bodies to pay more attention to the ingredients that go into products.

 Few of us will forget 2007 in a hurry.
 In March of that year, Menu Foods announced a nationwide recall of more than 40 brands of dog and cat food.
 This wasn’t just a minor inconvenience: cats and dogs that ate the affected foods suffered serious kidney problems.
 To make matters worse, the number of products on the recall list soon climbed to nearly 180.

 Before it was over, hundreds of animals died, and countless others now live with permanent kidney disease.
 The culprit was found to be Chinese-imported glutens tainted with chemical melamine.
 With their faith in many pet food manufacturers shattered, people grappled with fear over what to feed their beloved companions.

 Almost a year after the recall, a federal grand jury indicted Chinese and American executives for their roles in importing contaminated products into the United States.
 Two Chinese companies were closed, and Shanghai city food and drug authorities announced a new testing system for food safety.
 The pet food industry in the United States faced a whole new level of scrutiny from both consumers and the federal government.

 One change implemented after the recall was the FDA’s Amendments Act of 2007, part of which addresses the pet food industry and the dissemination of information.
 The Act requires the FDA to establish pet food ingredient and processing standards and definitions, and update labeling standards to include nutritional and ingredient information.

 The Act also means food companies must report any contamination within 24 hours – or face serious penalties.
 It also requires that the FDA make more detailed reports to Congress regarding food inspections, and maintain a searchable, user-friendly recall list on its website.